woodenzen/zettelkasten/notes/201904090608  Ω Two activities.md

-# Two activities: begin the day, end the day
+# Two activities begin the day end the day
 (41)

 This is a practical slogan that describes a sweet daily practice.
 Practicing with this slogan will grow your motivation and commitment to be present each day.